taliesinb/chartreuse/README.markdown

 A dictionary such as `{"name0": expr0, "name1": expr1}` corresponds to a "bag" of clauses.

-Only one clause is required to match, which is taken to be the first clause, but subsequent clauses can also match.
+Only one clause is required to match, which is taken to be the first clause, but subsequent clauses can also match, in any order and combination.
 The value of the resulting symbol is once again a dictionary with the same keys, but with the expressions replaced with the values of their corresponding matched symbols.

-## Motivation

-I wanted to write a chart parser to teach myself more about computational linguistics and to do simple experiments.

-I also intend to rewrite this simple parser to JavaScript to provide an open-source parser library that can perform non-trivial work in the browser.

 ## Examples